Problem: How to Monetise Medium when users don’t want to pay for online content?

-A key insight we uncovered was that users were struggling to find good articles after reading the initial one that brought them onto the platform.
+A key insight I uncovered was that users were struggling to find good articles after reading the initial one that brought them onto the platform.
 Without being able to retain readers it was certainly not justifiable to charge them to use the service.

-The research revealed some glimmer of hope for Medium’s monetization.
-As much as people were resistant to the paying for content, there was also a clear growing appreciation for quality.
+I discovered that as much as people were resistant to the paying for content, there was also a clear growing appreciation for quality.
 In a landscape saturated with biased reporting, clickbait, fake news and branded content, there was a real desire for a trustworthy platform.

-There was a real opportunity for Medium to grow.
+This was a real opportunity for Medium to grow.
 Positioning itself between social media and an established publisher, Medium could leverage the strengths of both.
 It just had to find a way to sustain that growth and find a workable revenue stream.